-Commitment: Lunette's core product, the Lunette Menstrual Cup, reduces the carbon footprint of menstrual health management to a minimum, as a sustainable option of menstrual health management.
+Commitment: Lunette's core product, the Lunette Menstrual Cup, reduces the carbon footprint of menstrual health management to a minimum, as a sustainable option.
 We encourage sustainable processes and consistently discuss environmental challenges with other stakeholders.
 We focus on saving energy and reducing consumption of materials by aiming to ensure monitoring of and optimising the positive impact of our business operations and considering options for minimizing harmful environmental impact.
+Lunette places emphasis on environmental standards and the development of environmentally friendly supply chain; with co-agreed goals and guidelines for waste management, logistics, energy and material consumption.
+The innovative packaging of the Cups is fully plastic-free and therefore, recyclable.
+Lunette packaging constantly thrives on optimizing material consumption and finding creative solutions for packaging and delivery of goods.
 Lunette is taking the importance of climate action seriously and is aiming to reduce travel wherever possible.
+The acquisition by Peptonic will for Lunette mean an even greater commitment to stand up for environmental values and sustainability more broadly.